 - A species that causes such dramatic changes to landscapes that it creates a new ecosystem.

-- The series of changes in ecosystems that occur over time following a disturbance.
+- The series of changes in an ecosystem that occurs over time, following a disturbance.

 - The destruction of habitats, which usually results from human activities.

-- A species that can take over the habitat of native species or invade their bodies.
+- A species that can take over the habitat of a native species.

 - The use or extraction of a resource until it is depleted.

-The regrowth of a forest, either through the planting of seeds or trees in an area where a forest was cut down.
+- The regrowth of a forest, either through natural processes or through the planting of seeds or trees in an area where a forest was cut down.

 - The use of a species to control the population growth or spread of an undesirable species.

-- The use of living organisms to clean up contaminated areas naturally.
+- The use of livings organisms to clean up contaminated areas naturally.

 - The use of organisms to add essential nutrients to depleted soils.